 “Okay,” I said to myself, “lets get out of here.”

-Instantly the pessimist in my head said
+Instantly the pessimist in my head said easier said than done.

 I looked down and saw a stick long enough to help me.
 Picking it up, I stood and held it with my left hand.
 For a while I just stood on the beach deciding which direction to walk in.